This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 4. Writer’s Block

 Ernest Hemingway once said writer’s block is the most terrifying challenge he ever faced.
 You know the terror.
 You open a Google Doc or Microsoft Word document, then you stare at a blank screen having no idea where to start.
+It can be very daunting for many writers.
+For those just starting out, it can feel insurmountable.

 You don’t have to go through that dreaded challenge every time you start working on a new project.
 The most common reason people experience writer’s block is that they judge their work before it's time.